 The correlation between low self-esteem and a resistance to compliments should not be over-interpreted.
 People with low self-esteem are often uncomfortable receiving compliments but not everyone who is uncomfortable receiving compliments necessarily has low self-esteem.
 Praise has a large cultural and ideological component.
 For example, it is much more acceptable to praise children in some cultures than in others and it is much more acceptable to express positive regard to adults in some cultures than in others.
 Further, some people with high self-esteem might have ideologies or world views that associate compliments with ‘coddling’ such that they experience praise as condescension rather than encouragement.

 It is possible to increase a person’s receptiveness to praise even if their self-esteem is low.
 One study found that asking people with low self-esteem to reframe a compliment from their partner in abstract terms and discuss what it meant to them and what significance it had in their relationship allowed them to accept the compliment and feel more positively about themselves and about the relationship as a result.

 Other studies found that interventions to boost self-esteem also resulted in participants becoming less resistant to compliments (watch my talk at Google NYC for examples of exercises that boost self-esteem).

 The bottom line is, give thought to the recipient when you voice a compliment and consider if and how to word it if you suspect their self-esteem is low.

-For more about boosting low self-esteem check out Emotional First Aid: Practical Strategies for Treating Failure, Rejection, Guilt, and Other Everyday Psychological Injuries (Hudson Street Press, 2013).
+For more about boosting low self-esteem check out Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts (Plume, 2014).